ProjectsGm2/Gm2-Category-Sort/README.md

 applicable.
 These values are translated to `WP_Query` parameters through the `gm2_get_orderby_args` helper, so the AJAX output matches the chosen order.

+## Sitemap

+Administrators can open any page containing the **GM2 Category Sort** widget and click the **Generate Sitemap** button to create or update the sitemap of category combinations.
+The file is saved to `wp-content/uploads/gm2-category-sort-sitemap.xml`.
+Submit this URL to search engines for indexing.

 ## Security
 AJAX filtering uses a nonce exposed to JavaScript as `gm2CategorySort.nonce`.
 If you customize the script, include this value in your requests.